bertofurth/Seagate-Central-Samba/README.md

 other modern clients no longer being able to connect to the Seagate Central using the old and insecure SMBv1.0 protocol.

-You can chose from three methods to accomplish this goal.
+There are three sets of instructions included in this project that describe three different methods to accomplish this goal.
 Here they are ranging from hardest to easiest.

 ### INSTRUCTIONS_CROSS_COMPILE.md